 - Investment Advisers Act of 1940.
 This act regulates investment advisers, requiring that any firm or sole financial adviser compensated for giving advice about securities investments be registered with the SEC.

 These four acts describe a few of the dozens of laws that people and companies in the securities industry must follow.
 In addition to federal securities laws, every state enacts their own securities law.
 An attorney who specializes in broker misconduct will have a comprehensive list of all laws and regulations that brokers and brokerage firms must follow and can help you explore all your legal avenues.
-Contacting an attorney about your losses will give you a better idea of your recovery options.
+Contacting an investment fraud attorney about your losses will give you a better idea of your recovery options.

 Fight Back Against Regulations Violations